 They must also ensure that the fire department is notified immediately when a fire alarm occurs.
 The emergency telephone number for the fire department should be prominently displayed near all telephones in the school.

-Teachers will instruct students, following the approved drill procedure and make provision for the special care of any students who may be physically or mentally incapable of proceeding to the exits.
+Teachers will instruct students in accordance with the approved drill procedure and make provision for the special care of any students who may be physically or mentally incapable of proceeding to the exits.

 A teacher may appoint one or more students from the class to act as monitors in the event of a fire alarm.
 These monitors will check to ensure that no children remain in the classroom or any other room installed in the classroom in the event of an alarm or fire.
 After the check, the monitors will report to the teacher and then take their places with the rest of the class.